Michedev/michedev.github.io/content/posts/purple_sky.md

 #### The Purple Night

-Under a purple sky, stars glimmering bright,
+Stars glimmering bright in the dark night,
-A solitary figure stands, absorbed in the night.
+A solitary figure stands, absorbed from the horizon light.
 The ocean's blue hue, a mirror of the scene,
 Reflects the cosmic wonder, ethereal and serene.